If the police witness or have probable cause to believe that the defendant violated a harassment prevention order, they have to arrest the defendant.

 A harassment prevention order is a civil order, but violating certain parts of the order is a criminal offense.
 If the defendant violates the no abuse or harassment, no contact, or stay away from home/work terms of the order, you should contact the local police department immediately.
 Tell them that you have a harassment prevention order and explain what happened.

-If the defendant doesn’t pay any money damages ordered by the court, you'll need to go back to the court that issued the order and ask for a hearing to see if the defendant should be held in contempt of court.
+If the defendant doesn’t pay any money the court orders them to pay, you'll need to go back to the court that issued the order and ask for a hearing to see if the defendant should be held in contempt of court.